 External rot is first visible as small, slightly sunken, brown spots that may be surrounded by a red halo.
 As the decayed area expands, the core becomes rotten and eventually the entire fruit.
 Photo by K. Peter.

 On apple trees it can be observed as a distinct canker on twigs, limbs, and trunks.
 The fungus produces two types of fruit rot, but leaf infections do not occur.
 Losses from fruit rot can be considerable, especially in southeastern regions of the United States.
 Drought stress and winter injury have been associated with an increase in infection and canker expansion.
+This is a relatively weak fungal pathogen and is only problematic when the tree is stressed, such as due to drought, winter injury, insect damage, or fire blight.

 New infections on twigs and limbs start to become evident by early summer, appearing as small circular spots or blisters.
 As the lesions expand, the area becomes slightly depressed.